PrEP & PEP

-PrEP stands for Pre-Exposure Prophylaxis.
-It is a prescription medication which is a combination of two different HIV drugs taken by HIV negative people to prevent them from becoming infected with HIV.
-When used correctly PrEP is highly effective at preventing HIV infection.
+PrEP stands for pre-exposure prophylaxis.
+It is a prescription medication that is taken by HIV-negative people to prevent them from becoming infected with HIV.

 Who is PrEP for?